Ibn Battah

-Abu Abdullah `Ubaidullah ibn Muhammad ibn Battah al-`Ukbari al-Hanbali, known as Ibn Battah was a Hanbali theologian and jurisconsult born at 'Ukbara in 304/c.
+Abu Abdullah `Ubaidullah ibn Muhammad ibn Battah al-Ukbari al-Hanbali, simply known as Ibn Battah al-`Ukbari was a Hanbali theologian and jurisconsult born at 'Ukbara in 304/c.
 917. He learned from a number of Hanbali scholars of his time and also personally knew al-Barbahari.

-Ibn Batta was severely attacked by al-Khatib al-Baghdadi though he was defended by Ibn al-Jawzi who was much influenced by him.
+Ibn Battah al-Ukbari was severely attacked by al-Khatib al-Baghdadi though he was defended by Ibn al-Jawzi who was much influenced by him.